This article has been lightly edited from the book, Taming the Monkey Mind. The updated version of this book is Taming the Mind.

 As much as possible we should avoid the ten destructive actions and keep precepts.
 We can take the five lay precepts for the duration of our lives, or the eight precepts for one day.
 Ethics is the foundation of the practice of the Dharma; without it, there is no way to create the cause for good rebirths or to attain realizations.

 We should develop a compassionate and sympathetic heart toward all other beings.
 To do this, it’s helpful to continually meditate on love, compassion and altruism.
 If we don’t contemplate patience before meeting a troublesome person, it will be difficult to control our temper.
 We need to prepare beforehand, by remembering the kindness of others and meditating on patience continually in our daily meditation sessions.
-Chapter six of Shantideva’s A Guide to the Bodhisattva’s Way of Life is very effective in helping us learn the antidotes to anger.
+Chapter six of Shantideva’s Engaging in the Bodhisattva’s Deeds is very effective in helping us learn the antidotes to anger.
+Also see Healing Anger by the Dalai Lama and Working with Anger by Thubten Chodron.

 If we nurture patience in our meditation, then when we go to work or school, we’ll be mindful and will notice when we’re getting angry.
 At that time, we will be able to remember what we’ve contemplated at the meditation sessions and let go of our anger.
 We won’t always succeed, but over time we’ll notice progress.